MAVISBroadcast/AMF/README.md

 # Swift AMF Encoder/Decoder, using Codable.

-This is an incomplete Swift implementation of Action Message Format Encoding and Decoding.
+This is an incomplete/WIP Swift implementation of Action Message Format Encoding and Decoding.
 Originally built for use in a Swift RTMP implementation in the video broadcast space.

 Making AMF parse into Swift Codable objects/structs is quite limiting, inside the confines of the Swift type system and how custom Codable Encoder/Decoders needs to be written to work.
 It is almost impossible not to loose information/order when encoding in and out of AMF.

 A good example of Decoding working (for AMF0) is found in the `testAMFObject()` test inside the `AMF0DecodingTests`, which uses [real AMF0](https://en.wikipedia.org/wiki/Action_Message_Format) in an RTMP situation.
 Round trip tests demonstrate encoding too.

 This implementation will get more battled/performance tested once deployed with an RTMP implementation.

+Currently running at an _OK_ >60% coverage

 ##TODO: